devops329/devops/instruction/elasticity/elasticity.md

 ## An example

 It is very common for an application to have periods of high and low demand.
 Consider the JWT Pizza application.
 People want pizza at lunch and dinner time.
-Then from late evening until the next lunch time there is very little demand for the application.
+Then from late evening until the next lunchtime there is very little demand for the application.
 Things get really crazy during the Superbowl when everyone wants a pizza and demand goes through the roof.
 The next day everyone is looking to eat salad and recover from their indulgence and so there are very few pizza orders.

 ![Pizza orders](pizzaOrders.png)